Oepfelbaum/tech-assessment-2.0/README.md

   * Tell us about your work
   * Show us your work (demo?)
   * Reflect about your work
-  * No slides necessary for this.
-Just be prepared ;-)
+  * Choose your own way and tools to present - nobody really cares about slides if you show off the final result instead :grin:

 &nbsp;
-## 🧐 Final words
-Please note, that the 4 active hours for the project are an approximation.
-If you do want to spend an extra hour to go the extra mile, we won't mind.
-But we absolutely do not expect you to work a whole day on this project.
+## :point_right: Helpful hints and tricks
+<b>Work-Life Balance</b> is an essential thing at Oepfelbaum: Please take as much time as required to code the solution but take breaks and manage your time wisely.
+- Focus on the main requirements before implementing any additional features you have in mind to impress us even further.
+- We expect a good software engineer to implement the feature within 4 hours, take this as an approximate but do it at your own pace
+- If you get stuck at some point we are happy to support <i>as time allows</i>.
+- If you won't manage to implement all requirements in time <b>don't worry!</b> We are happy to hear about the challenges you faced during the sprint at the sprint review.
+- During the presentation leave some time to let us know about what you would do next if the project would go on such as additional features or technical refinements.
+&nbsp;
+### :grinning: Enjoy the time!
 We are all very much looking forward to your submission and your presentation.
 We really hope you will enjoy this challenge as much as we did.
-And please feel free to contact us at any time, when you are stuck and could need some help or clarification!
+And once more, please feel free to contact us at any time, when you are stuck and could need some help or clarification!